aoijs/documentation/functions/usdaddcmdreactions.md

----
-description: Adds a reaction to the message who triggered the command.
----

 # $addCmdReactions

 This function will be in charge of adding the 'emojis' previously chosen in the message of the person who has activated the command.